XayOn/vinisto/Readme.rst

 All the external services are to be made.
 That is, from now (suggestions accepted):

+- Try to convert all values to int before comparing if they're digits
 - A web interface using the streaming changes API.
 - Store features in the database
 - A service that listens on either features or sensor changes